-Many sellers believe that the positive feedback score and the number of total ratings are highly influential in determining who will win the all important Buy Box.
+Many sellers believe that the positive feedback score and the number of total ratings are highly influential in determining who will win the all important Amazon Buy Box.

 This concept is also widely promoted by many Amazon repricing solutions, both rule-based and algorithmic.
 For example, you will often come across repricers allowing the rule to never to compete with sellers that have a lower feedback score than you.